 The Faculty of Science may admit to candidature applicants who hold the award course of Bachelor of Science, Bachelor of Arts, Bachelor of Science (Advanced), Bachelor of Commerce (Liberal Studies), Bachelor of Liberal Arts and Science, Bachelor of Health Science or the Bachelor of Medical Science from the University of Sydney, or equivalent degree as deemed by the faculty, who have not previously completed a major in Psychology.
-Applicants must have already successfully completed 12 credit points of Junior Psychology (currently PSYC1001 and 1002) or equivalent within the last 10 years.
+Applicants must have already successfully completed 12 credit points of junior Psychology units of study (currently PSYC1001 and PSYC1002) or equivalent within the last 10 years.
 When assessing an applicant, both undergraduate record and ATAR (or equivalent) may be taken into account.

 Method of progression

-Students are required to study a minimum of 48 credit points of intermediate and senior level Psychology.
-This shall consist of 24 credit points of Intermediate Psychology (currently PSYC 2011 or 2911, 2012, 2013 and 2014) and a minimum of 24 credit points of Senior Psychology including PSYC3018.
-PSYC3010 is required for Honours entry.
+Students are required to study 48 credit points of intermediate and senior Psychology units of study.
+This shall consist of 24 credit points of intermediate Psychology units of study (PSYC2011/2911, PSYC2012, PSYC2013 and PSYC2014) and 24 credit points of senior Psychology units of study (including PSYC3018).
+PSYC3010 is required for Psychology (Honours) entry.
 Students must complete the necessary qualifying units of study for entry into later units of study.
 Normally, progression will be over a minimum of three semesters.
 Students may study additional senior Psychology units of study with the permission of the Pro-Dean of the Faculty of Science.

 Study in Psychology beyond the Graduate Diploma